Be Our Guest Restaurant

 - and a Be Our Guest Restaurant Video Tour!

-Counter-Service (fast food) for lunch, then Table Service (sit down) for dinner
+Counter-Service (fast-casual) for lunch, then Table Service (sit down) for dinner

-At lunch, touch-screen, automated terminals (like you can find at Pecos Bill and Contempo Cafe) will be available for guests to customize their orders.
+For those who choose not to pre-order their lunch, touch-screen, automated terminals (like you can find at Contempo Cafe) will be available for guests to customize their orders.
 For special dietary requests and cash orders, cashiers will also be available.

-Once your order is placed, you’ll sit down and your order will be delivered to you on real tableware — no paper and plastic around here.
+Once your order is placed (either online in advance or at the restaurant), you’ll sit down and your order will be delivered to you on real tableware — no paper and plastic around here.
 Guests who have eaten at Wolfgang Puck Express in Downtown Disney will understand the process here.

 At dinner, guests will be seated and served as in other Disney table-service restaurants.
 Keep reading to find out about the lovely dining rooms you’ll be dining in!
 The restaurant seats 546 for lunch and 340 for dinner.
 (In the evenings the Rose Gallery is used as a staging area for table-service dining.)